Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/connect-windows-vm.md

 - provide the password of the selected VM and click **OK:**
 ![](../../../assets/images/conn-lin/29.png?classes=border,shadow)

-And after these steps, a remote connection is established to the selected Windows virtual machine:
+And after these steps, a remote connection is established to the selected Windows Virtual Machine:
 ![](../../../assets/images/conn-lin/28.png?classes=border,shadow)